 “Mom!”
 I shouted, “What the hell was that advice.
 Seriously?
 Make sure they fit?
 What’s he going to do?
 Buy three sizes too small?”

 Now this is how I get to today’s article.
 Because I hope each of you have someone like this in your lives – moms, dads, guardians, uncles, aunts, BFF’s… whatever.
-I hope you each have someone to look up to and chuckle about, not because of crazy statements like, “make sure they fit” but because if you just step back one tiny pace – you realize the utter genius of it all.
+I hope you each have someone to look up to and chuckle about, not because of crazy statements like, “make sure they fit.”
+Bit, if you just step back, just one step, for a better perspective, you’ll realize the utter genius of it all.

 “If you buy shoes make sure they fit” isn’t crazy or even really that weird.